Go directly to page contentent

 OBJECTIVES

-- Enhance Energy Processes: Improve the production, storage, and use of hydrogen to boost overall energy efficiency
+• Enhance Energy Processes: to improve the production, storage, and use of hydrogen to boost overall energy efficiency

-- Develop a Digital Twin Model: Provide a comprehensive tool for analyzing and optimizing hydrogen infrastructure
+• Develop a Digital Twin Model: to create a virtual replica of the infrastructure for analyzing and optimizing hydrogen infrastructure

-- Implement Real-Time Monitoring: Establish a platform for continuous and predictive system monitoring to ensure reliability.
+• Implement Real-Time Monitoring: to establish a platform for continuous and predictive system monitoring to ensure reliability.

-- Integrate AI-Driven Simulations: Use advanced artificial intelligence models for smarter management of hydrogen resources.
+• Integrate AI-Driven Simulations: to use advanced artificial intelligence models for smarter management of hydrogen resources.

 EXPECTED RESULTS

-- Advanced Technological Readiness: Validating technologies in both simulated and real environments will raise the readiness level of hydrogen production and storage solutions.
+• Technological advancement: validating technologies in simulated and real environments will help increase the technology readiness level of the solutions developed.

 H2SmartLab is funded by the Regione Autonoma Friuli Venezia Giulia under the call LR 13/2023, article 7, paragraphs 14 and 15 bis, which supports the creation and modernization of research infrastructures in the renewable hydrogen field.